seaweediman/tp/docs/UserGuide.md

 ### Feature: Candidate Management

 Manage a list of candidates for your company, with the simple instructions below!
-Each candidate is uniquely identified by the same name, email and phone number.
+Each candidate is uniquely identified by the same name and email.
 Different candidates can have the same name as along as the name, email and phone are not all the same.
 #### Table of Inputs for Candidate Management